DoTheEvo/XCPng-basics/README.md

 * igpu **passthrough**
   * ryzen **4350GE** is not working at all, ThinkCentre M75q Gen 2.
   * **i5-8400T** had poor performance, ThinkCentre M720q.<br>
-  I am starting to wonder if my initial test with i3-9100 of the passthrough really worked as well as I remember it working.<br>
+  I am starting to wonder if my initial test with the i3-9100 really worked as well as I remember it.<br>
   Will keep testing as I get hands on some other machines.
   * **i3-10105T** in an OptiPlex 3080.<br>
     Passthrough worked straight up without a hitch transcoding 8 streams.